Skip to content

 Containers

-Work previously done by standalone servers is now done though LXD managed containers. [#fn1 (1)] An up to date list of containers is maintained at https://bitbucket.org/suspectdevicesadmin/ansible/src/master/hosts''
+Work previously done by standalone servers is now done though incus managed containers.
+An up to date list of containers is somewhat maintained at https://bitbucket.org/suspectdevicesadmin/ansible/src/master/hosts

 Ansible

-Ansible is used to make most tasks reasonable including. * creating containers * updating containers * updating admin passwords and ssh keys. * accessing
+Ansible is used to make most tasks reasonable including. * creating containers * updating admin passwords and ssh keys.

 Tasks: Accessing Hosts